Skip to main content

 Eligibility & Criteria

-All members of the Northwestern University research community, including postdoctoral fellows, research faculty and clinician-researchers are invited to apply.
-Individuals may serve as the PI of only one proposal.
+All members of the Northwestern research community—including postdoctoral fellows, research faculty, and clinician-researchers—are eligible to apply.
+Individuals may serve as Principal Investigator (PI) on only one submission.

 Selection Process